Crossings and nestings over some Motzkin objects and $q$-Motzkin numbers

 \section{Crossings and nestings over $I_n(4321)$ and $I_n(3412)$}

 In this section, we will establish the proof of the first part of Theorem \ref{main} concerning the recursion for the polynomial distribution of crossings and nestings over the sets $I_n(4321)$ and $I_n(3412)$.
-For that, we first recall the bijection of Biane \cite{Biane} restricted to the set of involutions that was studied by Baranabei et al.~\cite{Barnabei}.
+For that, we first recall the bijection of Biane \cite{Biane} restricted to the set of involutions that was studied by Barnabei et al.~\cite{Barnabei}.
 The bijection maps an involution into a Motzkin path whose down steps are labelled with an integer that does not exceed its height, while the other steps are unlabelled.
-Baranabei et al.~\cite{Barnabei} proved the following characterizations: \begin{itemize} \item An involution $\sigma$ avoids $4321$ if and only if the label of any down step in the corresponding Motzkin path is $1$. \item An involution $\sigma$ avoids $3412$ if and only if the label of any down step in the corresponding Motzkin path equals its height. \end{itemize} Consequently, when restricted to $4321$- and $3412$-avoiding involutions, we can ignore the labels on Motzkin paths.
+Barnabei et al.~\cite{Barnabei} proved the following characterisations: \begin{itemize} \item An involution $\sigma$ avoids $4321$ if and only if the label of any down step in the corresponding Motzkin path is $1$. \item An involution $\sigma$ avoids $3412$ if and only if the label of any down step in the corresponding Motzkin path equals its height. \end{itemize} Consequently, when restricted to $4321$- and $3412$-avoiding involutions, we can ignore the labels on Motzkin paths.
 Let us denote by $\Phi_1$ (resp. $\Phi_2$) the bijection from $\M_n$ to $I_n(4321)$ (resp. $I_n(3412)$).
-In this section, we manipulate the bijections $\Phi_1$ and $\Phi_2$, and we will show how these bijections exchange the statistics $(\fp,\exc,\crs,\nes)$ and $(\hor,\up,a.\sh_{u},b.\sh_{h})$, where $a$ and $b$ are two arbitrary integers.
+In this section, we manipulate the bijections $\Phi_1$ and $\Phi_2$, and we will show how these bijections interchange the statistics $(\fp,\exc,\crs,\nes)$ and $(\hor,\up,a.\sh_{u},b.\sh_{h})$, where $a$ and $b$ are two arbitrary integers.

-Since the construction of the Motzkin path from an involution throughout $\Phi_1$ and $\Phi_2$ are the same and obvious (see \cite{Barnabei}), we just focus on how to get the corresponding involutions from Motzkin paths.
+Since the construction of the image of an involution under the maps $\Phi_1$ and $\Phi_2$ is the same and obvious (see \cite{Barnabei}), we just focus on how to get the corresponding involutions from Motzkin paths.
 Let $P\in \M_{n}$.
-We will construct $\sigma_1=\Phi_1(P)$ by the following procedure (see Figure \ref{fig21} for graphical illustration). \begin{itemize} \item From left to right, number the steps of $P$ from $1$ up to $n$. \item Read the steps of $P$ from left to right and join the $k$-th up step with the $k$-th down step, $k=1,2,\ldots$. \item Then, we have \begin{itemize} \item[{\rm (a)}] $(i)$ is a $1$-cycle of $\sigma_1$, i.e. $\sigma_1(i)=i$, if and only if the step numbered $i$ is horizontal. \item[{\rm (b)}] $(i,j)$ is a $2$-cycle of $\sigma_1$, i.e. $\sigma_1(i)=j$ and $\sigma_1(j)=i$, if and only if $i$ and $j$ are matched by the previous step. \end{itemize} \end{itemize}
+We will construct $\sigma_1=\Phi_1(P)$ by the following procedure (see Figure \ref{fig21} for graphical illustration). \begin{itemize} \item From left to right, number the steps of $P$ from $1$ up to $n$. \item Read the steps of $P$ from left to right and match the $k$-th up step with the $k$-th down step, $k=1,2,\ldots$. \item Then, we have \begin{itemize} \item[{\rm (a)}] $(i)$ is a $1$-cycle of $\sigma_1$, i.e. $\sigma_1(i)=i$, if and only if the step numbered $i$ is horizontal. \item[{\rm (b)}] $(i,j)$ is a $2$-cycle of $\sigma_1$, i.e. $\sigma_1(i)=j$ and $\sigma_1(j)=i$, if and only if the $i$-th and the $j$-th step are matched. \end{itemize} \end{itemize}